CaseyQWood/Buckets/userStories.md

 As a user my budget should be displayed graphically.
 As a user I should be able to see how much I should be spending on a category based on locaton.
 As a user I should be able to add my spouse and seperate expenses.
+As a user I should be able to integrate my Amazon purchases
 ### Path /budgets
 ### Path /budgets/:id
 ### Path /budgets/create